-Mirliton From the Garden to the Table
+Growing Mirlitons: From Garden to Table

 Growing and Eating Mirlitons (Sechium edule)

 Mirliton is what we call them in Louisiana.
 Other names include vegetable pear, mango squash, chayote, choko and a few other colorful names.
 The word is pronounced, "MEL-a-tahn" (with a short e).
-If you are visiting New Orleans, you may hear some one say, "Would ya like a helping of my stuffed MEL-a-tahns, dawlin?"
-Your answer would be, "yes", because they are delicious.
+If you are visiting New Orleans, you may hear someone say, "Would ya like a helping of my stuffed MEL-a-tahns, dawlin?"
+Your answer would be "yes," because they are delicious.

-Have you eaten a mirliton?See results without voting
+Have you eaten a mirliton?

 How to Grow Mirlitons

-First you get a few mirlitons that were grown in the area.
+First, you get a few mirlitons that were grown in the area.
 Before Hurricane Katrina, every other backyard in the New Orleans area (which included the north shore of Lake Pontchartrain) had a mirliton vine growing.
 But, the "New Orleans" stock of mirlitons was almost lost after Hurricane Katrina.
 Some from the Northshore and surrounding suburbs were saved and now are repopulating the crop.

-The Chayotes that are found in the supermarket, just don't do well in south Louisiana.
+The chayotes that are found in the supermarket just don't do well in south Louisiana.
 The stock that has been growing here for over 50 years is acclimated to the climate and soil conditions.

 When the weather warms up and there is no chance of frost, it's time to plant the mirliton plant in the garden.
 Position it near a fence or trellis, because the vines will grow 20 feet long (or more) by fall.

-Mirlitons are heavy feeders and like moist, well drained soil.
+Mirlitons are heavy feeders and like moist, well-drained soil.
 They seem to do better with morning sun.
 They produce in cool weather.